 The American Jazz Museum showcases the sights and sounds of jazz through interactive exhibits and films, the Changing Gallery exhibit space.

 Founded in 1976, this museum in Philadelphia (AAMP) is dedicated to collecting, preserving and interpreting the material and intellectual culture of African Americans in Philadelphia, the Delaware Valley, the Commonwealth of Pennsylvania and the Americas.

-The Anacostia Museum & Center for African American History
+The Anacostia Museum & Center for African American History and Culture

 In Washington, D.C. the Smithsonian Institution’s Museum of African American history and culture, explores American history, society and creative expression from an African American perspective.

 This Museum in Richmond, Virginia seeks to become a permanent repository for visual, oral and written records and artifacts commemorating the lives and accomplishments of Blacks in Virginia.

 Tubman African American Museum

 Visit this museum in Macon, Georgia with exhibits dedicated in honor of Harriet Tubman.